jcvdav/EventHorizon/README.md

 ## Overview

-An R Package to builds panels for event-study models based on a user-specified time horizon for repeated interventions
+An R Package to build panels for event-study models based on a user-specified time horizon for repeated interventions

 The package is co-developed by Juan Carlos Villaseñor-Derbez and Renato